Who we are and what we do.

 Russell Todd as one of the managing partners of Akustiks, is an insightful hands-on consultant with over 25 years of experience advising clients on acoustics.
 Known for his collaborative style, he works directly with clients and design partners to develop and drive solutions for Akustiks’ major projects, including the recently opened Tobin Performing Arts Center in San Antonio TX, Theater for A New Audience, Brooklyn NY, the Country Music Hall of Fame’s CMA Theater and Event Hall, Nashville TN, the DiMenna Center for Classical Music and Signature Theatre, both in New York City.
 He is currently collaborating with his partners on the design of David Geffen Hall at Lincoln Center, formerly Avery Fisher Hall.

 He is respected as a collaborator by a diverse range of high profile design firms who depend upon a high level of expertise from their acoustical consulting partners to guarantee the success of world-class concert hall, entertainment, museum and theater facilities.
-Recent examples of his work and collaboration include The Anthem Concert Venue, Washington DC, Crosstown Concourse Theatre, Memphis, TN, Acadiana Center for the Arts in Lafayette LA, the Smith Center for Performing Arts in Las Vegas NV, the acclaimed Schermerhorn Symphony Center in Nashville TN, the Kings Theater, Brooklyn New York, Saenger Theater in New Orleans LA, the Peabody Opera House in St. Louis MO and the Capitol Theater in Salt Lake City UT.
+Recent examples of his work include The Anthem in Washington D.C., Acadiana Center for the Arts in Lafayette LA, the Smith Center for Performing Arts in Las Vegas NV, the acclaimed Schermerhorn Symphony Center in Nashville TN, Kings Theater, Brooklyn New York, Saenger Theater in New Orleans LA, the Peabody Opera House in St. Louis MO and the Capitol Theater and Jesse Jessie Eccles Quinney Ballet Centre: Ballet West in Salt Lake City UT.

-In the college and university world, Russ is Akustiks’ lead partner for three recently opened music school facilities: a new recital hall, teaching studios and practice suites for Bard College Conservatory of Music in Annandale-on- Hudson NY, a new 900-seat concert hall for Belmont University in Nashville TN, Mannes College of Music for The New School at Arnold Hall in Manhattan.
-He is currently leading the acoustical design of new performing arts facilities at Auburn Univeristy, Univeristy of Miami and Belmont University.
+In the college and university world, Russ is Akustiks’ lead partner for three recently opened music school facilities: a new recital hall, teaching studios and practice suites for Bard College Conservatory of Music in Annandale-on- Hudson NY, a new 900- seat concert hall for Belmont University in Nashville TN, the Mannes College of Music at The New School at Arnold Hall in Manhattan.
+He is currently leading the design of the new Auburn Performing Arts Center for Auburn University in Auburn, AL.